Danny-Yu-X/ecs32a-pythonCode/README.md

-# ecs32a-pythonProjects
+# ECS-32A-Projects

+## Fall Quarter 2023 | University of California, Davis (UC Davis)

-## These are the Python projects I did in my ECS 32A class at the University of California, Davis
+### These are all the projects I worked on in my ECS 32A (Intro to Programming Class)

+#### In this class, I learned an introduction to programming and problem-solving in Python!